Byzantine & Christian Museum of Athens

 tel.: 213 213 9500

 The main building of the Museum is Villa Ilissia (1848), a neo-renaissance style mansion, constructed at the bank of the then uncovered Ilissos river.
-It was the residence of S. de Marbois-Lebrun, known as the “Duchess of Plaisance”.
-The building was designed by Stam.
-Kleanthis, (or according to other sources by Chr.
-Hansen).
+It was the residence of Sophie de Marbois-Lebrun, also known as the “Duchess of Plaisance”.
+The building was designed by Stamatis Kleanthis, (or according to other sources by Danish architect Hans Christian Hansen).
 Following the death of the duchess in 1854, the mansion was acquired by the Greek state.
 It houses the museum since 1930.
 Two new wings were built in 1952 and 1994.

 This Museum possesses one of the leading collections of Byzantine icons (portable, individual paintings and sections of altar screen decoration) in the world.
 Some of the best specimens of the Byzantine icons exhibited are those of Panagia Glykofilousa from Bithynia, done in mosaic form, the rare wood-carved relief of St. George from Kastoria, the icon of the Archangel Michael, and the well known icon of the crucifixion from Thessaloniki.
 The museum exhibits, representing 1,700 years of Byzantine art and architecture (3rd to 20th centuries), include 25,000 ecclesiastical objects from Greece, the Balkans, Cyprus, Constantinople and Russia, classified in 11 collections: Sculptures, Mosaics, Murals, Replicas and the Loverdos’ Collection (includes manuscripts, woodcarving crafts, vestments, portable icons etc).
 A number of frescoes, salvaged from demolished churches in Attica and the Greek islands have also been set up in the museum.